 It is quite easy journeying to Wat Kalayanamit in Thonburi.
 After all, it has its own pier.
 To journey down, you either opt for a ferry (at Ratchinee from the opposite side) or hop an express boat and then ask to be taken to ‘Wat Kala-yan-amit’

 Location: At Kalayanamit Pier

 Muay Thai Live Show at Asiatique

 Many tourists have long known Thailand for its famous boxing or Muay Thai.
 And your trip won’t be complete without watching Thai boxing at its country of origin.
 Asiatique makes it possible to watch Muay Thai Live.
 There are lots of interesting events to be anticipated.
-Example of such are: an engaging storyline taking you through early Siam all the way up to present-day Bangkok, with plenty of flying kicks, traditional Muay Thai moves, powerful body punches and a tinge of romance and comedy added for a colouring event.
+Examples of such are: an engaging storyline taking you through early Siam all the way up to present-day Bangkok, with plenty of flying kicks, traditional Muay Thai moves, powerful body punches, and a tinge of romance and comedy added for a coloring event.